spacemeshos/local-testnet/README.md

 - Use the git bash console to run things and not the command line.
 - Use these guids to setup python, pip and and virtual env:
   - to be added

+## Linux Setup Tips
+- Follow the instructions in [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) to setup on Ubuntu